kyrstke/Whats-my-IP-address-flask-docker/README.md

 ## Setup

-You can either run the image directly from Docker Hub or build it locally from source files.
+You can either download and run the image directly from Docker Hub by typing one command or build it locally from the source files.

 ### Docker Hub